augustinh22/msc_markdown/source/02_Theory.md

 Reproducibility was a strong driver behind this implementation.
 The reproducibility of information extraction in this case is highly linked to the level of automation of information production, which is quite high.
 The methods and results ought to be reproducible, given access to the same Sentinel-2 data, versions of \ac{SIAM} and \ac{ODC} software, Python computing environments, code and queries.

 The applied example presented here utilises similar automated data preparation as demonstrated by @tiedeAutomaticPostclassificationLand2014 and @sudmannsAutomaticExpostFlood2017, including the pre-classification, but transfers it to Sentinel-2 imagery in an implementation of the \ac{ODC}.
-It is inspired by analysis capabilities of \ac{IQ}, the prototypical implementation described by @tiedeArchitecturePrototypicalImplementation2017 and the rest of the work conducted within the SemEO project at \ac{Z\_GIS}.
+It is inspired by analysis capabilities of \ac{IQ}, the prototypical implementation described by @tiedeArchitecturePrototypicalImplementation2017 and the rest of the work conducted within the SemEO project at \acs{ZGIS}.
 The SemEO project was funded by the \acf{BMVIT} under the program "ICT of the Future" (contract no: 855467).

 Multiple application areas can be covered based on user-generated queries without requiring re-processing the original data.
 The generic initial semantic enrichment in conjunction with flexible queries through time allows inferring new information layers or higher semantic levels.
 This aims toward supporting interactive, ad-hoc analysis where users are not required to download any data, rather only the results they would like to keep.